-Automated tests implementation has always been an interesting topic for many store owners and managers.
+The implementation of automated tests has always been an interesting topic for many store owners and managers.
 We receive many questions every day like: should we invest money for tests in addition to development?
 How will it help an online business?
 Which tests are better and why?
-Therefore, we want to shed some light on which types of tests are the most popular and useful and highlight key reasons of test importance.
+Therefore, we aim to shed some light on the most popular and useful types of tests and highlight the key reasons for their importance.

 A successful online business is not only a website’s user-friendly interface, good Magento 2 SEO, marketing and performance but also its stability.
 The number of problems arising after development can be reduced by introducing automated tests on a website, especially when talking about ongoing store development.
 In many cases, it is really hard to predict that any changes made in one part of the website will not lead to issues of functionality in another.
 Therefore, as a precaution against new bugs being introduced, we recommend implementing automated tests for developed solutions on every website.
 Let’s check how it works in detail.

-Depending on the requirements and project particularities we recommend to investigate the following types of automated tests for Magento 2 website:
+Depending on the requirements and project particularities, we recommend investigating the following types of automated tests for Magento 2 websites:

 - Unit tests – this type of test is helpful for testing particular parts (units) of the system without involving the entire system.
 It’s like testing a car engine separately from the car.
 Such type of tests allows checking code behavior in different circumstances.